 In May 2017, South Korea introduced MPEG-H, the first Next Generation Audio Codec for a 4K UHD TV service.
 Major events are often important “springboards” for the advancement of new technologies.
 The 2018 Olympic Games in Pyeongchang, for example, are important stepping stones for the use of Next Generation Audio.
 Furthermore, the “Rock in Rio” festival and the Eurovision Song Contest have already been broadcast in MPEG-H format (see video).
 Meanwhile the format is also officially used in China and Brazil.
 In this respect, it would be exciting to know what the consumers who already use these formats regularly say in general about it.

 The audio codecs AC-4 and MPEG-H are also already used in the purely musical field, for various music streaming services.
 However, so far only the immersive aspect of Next Generation Audio (NGA) is relevant here.
-The still quite manageable range of "3D music" is usually only available for an additional charge to the normal subscription of a streaming service.
+The still quite manageable range of “3D music” is usually only available for an additional charge to the normal subscription of a streaming service.
 Also, apart from headphones, there are still very few products on the market that can play NGA.
+As immersive audio becomes more widespread, it brings about new possibilities for sound design, enhancing the immersive experience for both live production and broadcasting.
 It will probably take some time before the format becomes established, unless the audio content is made more easily accessible.